f1rpo/Civ4EuroWorld/readme.txt

 To be done:
 * America, Greenland, Southern Africa, Australia, Melanesia, Micronesia, Polynesia
 * The three non-playable leaders: Shaka, Huayana Capac and Pacal
 * Rules changes in AdvCiv that forbid Farms on Tundra and remove the health penalty from Jungle.
 To reduce implausible deforestation.
+Also, some of the tiles representing spruces and firs should perhaps have no Forest feature at all as those woods have fairly limited uses.
 * Addition of an Islet feature (like in Realism Invictus).
 * Changes to the AI evaluation of techs that found a religion.
 Especially leaders with a Medieval favorite religion like Charlemagne should avoid founding one of the early religons.
 Could then perhaps use Justinian instead of Pericles.
 * Overhaul of leader personalities.
 I might swap in Qin for Mao after increasing Qin's peace-weight (pitting him against his warlike neighbors) and Cyrus for Darius after making Cyrus a bit more warlike.
 The Chinese leader also needs to be more averse to long-distance wars (higher MaxWarMinAdjacentLandPercent).